Originally published May 1, 2019, updated November 10, 2021

-Each market has its own level of sensitivity, which greatly depends on market growth numbers and the level of market saturation.
-Active growth and low saturation allow for better margins, while a plateauing market entails increased price sensitivity.
+Each market has its own level of sensitivity, which greatly depends on market growth numbers and market saturation.
+Dynamic growth and low saturation allow for better margins, while a plateauing market entails increased price sensitivity.
 If your products serve multiple markets, you must consider the sensitivity of the market as well as the product.
-The pricing environment of your industry is a variable as well.
+The price environment of your industry is a variable as well.
 In some markets, movement by an industry price leader can impact prices for all market players.

 On the opposite end of the spectrum are buyers that place no emotional value on your product.
 The purchase has low to no emotional value and willingness-to-pay is low as well.
 You must carefully match their perceived economic value to your price.

-But the vast majority of your market lays in the middle, meaning that buyers are rational overall, but can sometimes be subject to emotional surges.
+But the vast majority of your market lies in the middle, meaning that buyers are rational overall, but can sometimes be subject to emotional surges.
 For these, you must price according to the economic drivers specific to their niche.
-Your pricing must support their own pricing metrics and value models.
+Your price approach must support their own pricing metrics and value models.

 Competitive pricing is essentially price plagiarism.
 You look at what the competition is doing and price your products accordingly.
 Using this strategy places no more value on your products or brand than that of your competitors.

 Like the cost-plus pricing model, competition-based pricing can be simple to implement.
 Plus, there is a lower risk associated with this strategy.
 By setting prices similar to what is already on the market, you won’t scare customers away with a price that is too high.
 And, at the same time, you also reduce the chances of undervaluing your products with a low price.